wonjong2/Wonjong_Portfolio/README.md

 It will be developed and improved over and over.

+< 1st implementation, 3/1 >
-- Applied @Media Query for Responsive Web Design
+- Use @Media Query for Responsive Web Design
-- Applied Flexbox to organize this web page
+- Use Flexbox to organize this web page
-- Applied Pseudo class to check 'hover' state and change style properly
+- Use Pseudo class to check 'hover' state and change style properly
-- Applied CSS variables to handle border/background color efficiently
+- Use CSS variables to handle border/background color efficiently
-- Applied 'transition' property to make the effect when the user's mouse moves over the links.
+- Use 'transition' property to make the effect when the user's mouse moves over the links.

+< 2nd implementation, 4/16 >
+- Use Bootstrap for UI configuration
+- Use JavaScript to handle 'Click' event on the Work section
+- Add the GitHub link to each works
+- Use Font Awesome for the GitHub icon
+- Update the Resume with the latest information

 ## Web Site's URL